GPT-2 – Language Models are Unsupervised Multitask Learners

 )

-As you can see it is the same model as before, only that at the end a linear layer has been added with an input of 768 (the embeddings) and an output of 50257, which corresponds to the size of the vocabulary.
+As can be seen, it is the same model as before, only at the end a linear layer has been added with an input of 768 (the embeddings) and an output of 50257, which corresponds to the vocabulary size.

 GPT2ForSequenceClassificationlink image 44